Species Spotlight: Wolverine, Eastern population

 Size: Adult males weigh approximately 14 kg; females, 9 kg.
-Adult male is
+Adult males are

-- Although it belongs to the weasel family, the wolverine resembles a powerful, miniature bear.
-Its fur is usually dark brown with head and tail lighter in colour.
-Two tan stripes run from the neck along the sides meeting the tail.
-Long, curved claws are semi-retractile and used for climbing and digging.
+- Although it belongs to the weasel family, the Wolverine resembles a powerful, miniature bear.
+Its fur is usually dark brown with its head and tail lighter in colour.
+Two tan stripes run from the neck along the sides meeting at the tail.
+Its long, curved claws are semi-retractile and used for climbing and digging.

 - Wolverines are known for traveling long distances.
-Their range extends from less than 100-sq. km for females to more than 1000-square-kilometres for males.
+Their range extends from less than 100 km2 for females to more than 1000 km2 for males.
 These are the largest reported home ranges for a carnivore.

 - Females give birth and raise their kits in a den.
 Most dens have been found in tundra regions and consist of complex snow tunnels that have formed naturally around rock configurations.